Our Courses

 • By Swedish rail, take VY which stops daily at "Abisko Turiststation".
 The train station, which has no staff onsite, is close to STF Abisko Mountain Station, a 5 minute walking distance to reception.
 For timetables and prices visit https://www.vy.se/en

-• Closest airports are Kiruna (Sweden) and Narvik - Evenes (Norway).
+• The closest airports are Kiruna (Sweden) and Narvik - Evenes (Norway).
 Flights are operated by SAS www.sas.se and Norwegian www.norwegian.se

 • Transfer from/to Kiruna, Sweden Airport: